lisadlima/riptide/sphinx/source/mechanical_setup.rst

 LOCTITE 222 THREADLOCKER is applied to all bolts/screws threading into stainless steel or connecting the sealing latches to the main aluminum housing.
 MARINE GRADE ANTI-SEIZE is applied to all other bolts/screws threading into aluminum prior to fastening.
 8-32 bolts used to compress gasket should be tightened to a torque of 9 inch-pounds.
 All other bolts/screws should be hand-tightened.

 .. warning::
-   The heads of all bolts/screws must be free of wear and show no indication of stripping (damaged fasteners should be discarded immediately).
+   The heads of all bolts/screws must be free of wear and show no indication of stripping (Discarded damaged fasteners immediately).
+If you need to unbolt a fastener with Locktite, heat bolt up first with heat gun (be careful of fumes)

 Gaskets
 ~~~~~~~